BlogEmployee Communication Best Practices

 Employee Fear and Anxiety

 There is no doubt that change can be enormously stressful.
-It is constant, and staff feel the pressure, with 73% of change-affected employees reporting moderate to high levels of stress.
+It is constant, and staff feel the pressure, with Gartner stating that 73% of change-affected employees report moderate to high levels of stress.
 When they suffer from change-related stress, employees perform 5% worse than others.

 Employees often fear change because they are afraid they will lose their jobs, be given added responsibilities, or will be forced to learn new ways of doing things.
 To overcome these fears, change management communication plans must reassure employees and involve them in the process.